 Sex offender registries (SOR) are essential for public safety purposes and comprehensive background screenings.
 They are also key in establishing a level of trust and safety for your customer’s business.
-Unfortunately, gaining access to them can be a challenge.
+Unfortunately, gaining access to sex offender records can be a challenge.

 Megan’s Law has encouraged all states to have sex offender registries and make them available to the public.
-While sex offender registry information is public, actually trying to find and access this information can be quite inconvenient.
+While sex offender records are public, actually trying to find and access this information can be quite inconvenient.

 Oftentimes, individuals must go to their local police station and complete an information request form.
 Some states maintain websites, but those are often limited in functionality and are not always reliable.
 A little under half of states in the US do not require all the offender’s information to be publicly released, so the data can be inconclusive.

 According to an Englewood judge, “few sex offenders are incarcerated for life, so most will at some point return to the community.”
 In some states, sex offenders are legally prohibited from passing out candy or dressing up for Halloween.